Ziconius/tcli/README.md

 - [ ] Rework URL -> Path in schema due to full URL risks.
 - [ ] Add `--no-cache`, forcing redownload of all stories

-Flow and considerations

-No successful auth - we bail

-module api wrapper around the SDK, take AuthConfig{}